vk-cs/docs-public/docs/en/tools-for-using-services/account/faq/faq.md

 <summary>How do I recover my account password?</summary>

-1. Click **Forgot password?** on the authorization page to your personal account.
+1. Click **Forgot password?** on the authorization page to your management console.
 1. Enter your email in the field **Email which was used during registration**.
 1. Press the button **Send password**.
 An email with instructions for password recovery will be sent to the specified email address.
-1. Follow the link in the email about password recovery from the VK Cloud personal account.
+1. Follow the link in the email about password recovery from the VK Cloud Management Console.
 1. Enter a new password in the field of the same name.
 1. Click the **Save** button.